git-moss/DrivenByMoss-Documentation/Faderfox/EC4.md

 #### Selected Track Sub-Mode

 * Buttons 1-12 : Selects the track 1-12
+* Shift+Buttons 1-12 : Resets the parameter that is controlled by the knob
 * Knobs 1-12   : Changes the parameters Volume, Pan, Mute, Solo and the Sends 1-8 of the selected track

 #### 12 Sub-Mode

 * Buttons 1-12 : Selects the track parameter to edit: Volume, Pan, Mute, Solo and the Sends 1-8
+* Shift+Buttons 1-12 : Resets the parameter that is controlled by the knob
 * Knobs 1-12   : Changes the selected track parameter of the tracks 1-12

-### Device Mode
+### Parameters Mode

-This mode allows to edit the parameters of either the selected device, the track or project.
+This mode allows to edit the parameters of either the selected device, the track or the project.

-* Knobs 1-4   : Changes the parameters Volume, Pan, Mute and Solo of the selected track
 * Button 1    : Selects the parameters of the selected device for editing
 * Button 2    : Selects the Track parameters for editing
 * Button 3    : Selects the Project parameters for editing
 * Button 4    : Toggles the window of the selected device (if it has one)
+* Buttons 5-12: Select parameter page 1-8 (of the selected device, track or project).
+* Shift+Buttons 1-4: Resets the parameter that is controlled by the knob
+* Shift+Buttons 5-12: Select the device 1-8 on the selected track.
+* Knobs 1-4   : Changes the parameters Volume, Pan, Mute and Solo of the selected track
 * Knobs 5-12  : Changes the value of parameter 1-8 of the selected page (of the selected device, track or project)
-* Buttons 5-12: Select parameter page 1-8 (of the selected device, track or project).
-Keep **button 1** pressed and use one these buttons to select the device 1-8 on the selected track.

 ## Preferences Settings